bitrise-io/devcenter/_articles/en/bitrise-cli/step-inputs.md

 * `my value for the env`: the default value of the input.
 You don't always have to provide a default value.
 * `opts`: optional properties.

-Of course, a step input can have many more properties - let's take a look at them!
+Of course, a Step input can have many more properties - let's take a look at them!

 * `title`, `summary` and `description` : metadata, for comments, tools and GUI.
   _Note: these meta properties can be used for permanent comments.
 Standard YML comments